NeuroShepherd/ordinalsimr/inst/homepage.md

 ### Report

+Experimental page: will include a report generated from the simulation results.

+### Data Download

 This page is under development, but does currently include an option to download the metadata (i.e. input parameters), p-values from tests, summary statistics, and the ggplot as an `.rds` file.